VIKESH-kapadiyaa/VIKESH-kapadiyaa/README.md

 - 🎓 Pursuing **B.Tech in Computer Science Engineering** at **IILM University**
 - 🤖 Exploring the fascinating world of **Artificial Intelligence**
 - 🛠️ Currently building **AI-powered projects** and creating **autonomous AI agents**
 - 🧠 Deeply involved in **AI literacy** and helping others understand the true power of AI
+- DEVELOPING DEEP KNOWLEDGE IN PROGRAMMING FROM BASIC TO ADVANCE LEVEL IN NEXT FEW MOTHS

 ---